- Undergraduate Programs

 Lambda Pi Eta (LPH) is the National Communication Association's official honor society with over 400 active chapters at four-year colleges and universities worldwide, and is an accredited member of the Association of College Honor Societies (ACHS).
 The group strives to recognize, foster and reward outstanding achievement in communication studies.
-For more information about LPH at the University of Toledo, contact President Deena Mitchell or visit the group's Facebook page.
+For more information about LPH at the University of Toledo, contact President Lindsay Mahaney or visit the group's Facebook page.

 LPH's mission is to build a visibly cohesive community of national and international honor societies, individually and collaboratively, exhibiting excellence in scholarship, service, programs, and governance, by representing what Aristotle described in The Rhetoric as the three ingredients of persuasion: logos (Lambda), meaning logic; pathos (Pi), relating to emotion; and ethos (Eta), defined as character credibility and ethics.

 1.Recognize, foster, and reward outstanding scholastic achievement in communication studies;

 3.Promote and encourage professional development among communication majors;

 4.Provide an opportunity to discuss and exchange ideas in the field of communication;

 5.Establish and maintain closer relationships between faculty and students; and